voostindie/markdown-curator/README.md

 This tool also provided optional queries, in separate modules.
 By plugging in these modules into your application and providing some necessary configuration, you instantly gain additional queries to use.

-To use this system, you have to code your own Java application, define this tool as a dependency, and implement your own curator, custom data models, and custom queries.
+To use this system, you have to code your own Java application, define this tool as a dependency, and implement your own curator, custom change processors, and custom queries.
 See further on for an example.

 The [markdown-demo-curator](https://github.com/voostindie/markdown-curator-demo) provides a simple example of a repository of notes and an application on top of it to monitor it for changes and process queries.